jaybabak/onebox/README.md

 ```bash
 make up
 ```
-Run the container and Nest.js development environment in quiet/silent mode.
+Run the container and Nest.js development environment in quiet/silent mode (not recommended for local development, this hides the console output).

 ```bash
 make up-silent